Mass media in Kuwait

 The Saudi Ministry of Information runs its own broadcast which broadcasts two Arabic radio programs in addition to foreign broadcasts in 11 languages.
 Aramco Radio is a private station in Dharan, which since 1948 has broadcast music and entertainment programs in English intended for employees of the company.
 The state television, which has both broadcasts in Arabic and English, started with a channel in 1965 and began broadcasting in a channel 2 in 1983.

 Saudi Arabia is a major market for pan-Arab satellite channels, including entertainment channels.
 Many of these are funded from Saudi Arabia, but located in other countries.

-73.8 percent of Saudi Arabia’s total population accesses the Internet.
+About 73.8 percent of Saudi Arabia’s total population accesses the Internet.
 28 percent of the population is active on Facebook daily.
 69 percent of users are men.
 2.1 million are active on Instagram.

-2.6 million people in Saudi Arabia are active on Twitter, accounting for as much as 29 percent of all active Twitter users in the Arab world overall.
+Around 2.6 million people in Saudi Arabia are active on Twitter, accounting for as much as 29 percent of all active Twitter users in the Arab world overall.
 So-called “bots”, automated accounts designed to influence opinions, have become a major problem in Saudi Arabia.
 The main purpose is to spread support to the ruling regime and black opponents.

 Freedom of speech

 Saudi Arabia is ranked by Freedom House as not free in terms of freedom of expression and press.
 The press has some freedom in news coverage and debate on specific issues, while criticism of Islam, the political system and the royal family is not accepted.